School Principal Who Called Kobe Bryant’s Death ‘Karma’ In Social Media Post Resigns From Job After Backlash

-A high school principal who reacted to the January 26 death of retired NBA superstar Kobe Bryant in a helicopter crash by calling the tragedy “karma” in a social media post has resigned from her job, despite apologizing for the post and subsequently being suspended by Camas High School in Camas, Washington, where she had served as principal for three years.
+A high school principal who reacted to the January 26 death of retired NBA superstar Kobe Bryant in a helicopter crash by calling the tragedy “karma” in a social media post has resigned from her job.
+The move comes despite her apologizing for the post and subsequently being suspended by Camas High School in Camas, Washington, where she had served as principal for three years.

-Though her post on the social media platform Facebook was quickly deleted, a CNN report quoted principal Liza Sejkora saying in the post, made to her personal page, “Not gonna lie.
-Seems to me that karma caught up with a rapist today.”
+Though her post on Facebook was quickly deleted, a CNN report quoted principal Liza Sejkora comment on her personal page.

+“Not gonna lie.
+Seems to me that karma caught up with a rapist today,” she posted.

 The comment was a reference to Bryant’s 2003 sexual assault case, in which the then-24-year-old Bryant was accused of raping a 19-year-old woman in an Edwards, Colorado, hotel room.
 The victim was an employee of the hotel.
 According to a 2016 report on the case by The Daily Beast, Bryant later issued a statement admitting that the sexual encounter was not consensual on the victim’s part, though he initially claimed that she had, in fact, consented.